 Of course I didn't like hearing this, so I asked him what I could do to slow it down.
 He showed me some gentle stretching exercises and gave me a prescription for an anti-inflammatory.
-Within a week I began to feel better and that progressed for about three months when it stopped working altogether.
-Around that same time, I moved back to Denver and lost my health insurance, but I was able to manage the pain a bit with over-the-counter meds.
+Within a week I began to feel better and that progressed for about three months before it stopped working altogether.
+Around that same time I moved back to Denver and lost my health insurance, but I was able to manage the pain a bit with over-the-counter meds.

 Within a year, however, in 2001, it came back with a vengeance, sometimes landing me in bed for a week.
 It was excruciating; I couldn't stand for very long, or sit at the dinner table for more than thirty minutes.
 I couldn't sit on a bar stool!
 I'd moved here to Stillwater by then, so I went to my new doctor as a self-pay patient.
 She confirmed my previous doctor's diagnosis and told me to use hot and cold packs.
 That's it.
 Nothing else.
-Not having medical insurance and no money for "luxuries" like doctor visits, I dealt with the pain with OTCs, and all kinds of smelly lotions and oils that Nettl massaged into my back.
+Not having medical insurance and no money for "luxuries" like prescriptions, I dealt with the pain with OTCs and all kinds of smelly lotions and oils that Nettl massaged into my back.
 Not to mention my ongoing struggle with Hashimoto's Disease and fibromyalgia.

 Years passed and the pain slowly got worse.
 Over the past year it became intolerable and I've spent most of my daily life sitting on my bed, looking out the bay windows at a world I used to be a part of.
 I became a semi-invalid.
 Finally, I went to my doctor a few months ago and she said that unless I got x-rays, she couldn't really treat me.
 Fair enough, but I couldn't afford x-rays.
 She gave me a prescription for some pain relievers, but only enough to get me through the first half of every month; the second half was misery.
 I dealt with it though, as I had been, until Nettl could no longer take seeing me in so much pain.
 She vented about it in Fb one day and one of the authors we do work for (and who also has the same back issues that I have) sent us a check to cover the cost of x-rays.
 I had them done on Thursday.